This is a portfolio of work.

 as a designer, writer and

 1. Deeply honored that Graphis has added me to their list of the 120+ most prolific graphic designers of all time.
-The great thing about awards and these type of accomplishments are that once they happen, they can’t be taken away.
-They become set in stone. 🤪
+The great thing about awards and these type of listed accomplishments is that once they happen, they can’t be taken away. 🤪

 2. Someone wrote a book entitled:

 It has some very rare Neurochemical trade secrets which are extremely valuable in the hands of a proficient marketer and ad/brand people.
 I wished they didn’t print that.
 They did.